Michael Shulman (writer): Work as a DJ

-Shulman has been an accomplished DJ since his youth.
+Shulman began DJing in his youth.
 By the age of 14, he was spinning music for the bi-weekly dances, at his prep school, Choate Rosemary Hall.
-Shulman has spun his singular style of music (described as "New York VIP Room/Lounge Music") at a host of high-profile Las Vegas venues such as Rain Nightclub and Ghostbar at the Palms Casino Resort, Light and Caramel at Bellagio, and JET at The Mirage; as well as national hot spots such as New York's Bungalow 8 and Man Ray, as well as Honolulu's Diamond Head Grill.
+Shulman spun his singular style of music (described as "New York VIP Room/Lounge Music") at a host of Las Vegas venues such as Rain Nightclub and Ghostbar at the Palms Casino Resort, Light and Caramel at Bellagio, and JET at The Mirage; as well as national venues such as New York's Bungalow 8 and Man Ray, as well as Honolulu's Diamond Head Grill.

-Shulman has also DJed private events for A-list companies and notable clients including Christian Dior, Emilio Pucci, Lanvin, Tod's, Vanity Fair, BlackBook, Dom Pérignon, Tommy Hilfiger, Wynn Las Vegas, DKNY, Elie Tahari, Vogue, Neiman Marcus, UGG and Shanghai Tang.
+Shulman has DJed private events for A-list companies and clients including Christian Dior, Emilio Pucci, Lanvin, Tod's, Vanity Fair, BlackBook, Dom Pérignon, Tommy Hilfiger, Wynn Las Vegas, DKNY, Elie Tahari, Vogue, Neiman Marcus, UGG and Shanghai Tang.
 Shulman was also selected to DJ a pre-Emmys party thrown by Los Angeles Confidential for actress Kyra Sedgwick.

 Written works

-Shulman is a published writer whose fields of expertise include luxury lifestyles, travel, popular culture, and Las Vegas.
+Shulman is a published writer whose fields of expertise include: luxury lifestyles, travel, popular culture, and Las Vegas.
 His work has appeared in several magazines and periodicals including PAPER, BlackBook, Ocean Drive, CardPlayer Magazine, 944, Vegas Seven, BPM, VEGAS Magazine, Los Angeles Confidential, and Gotham Magazine.

 Concurrently, over a six-year period, Shulman served in various roles, including contributing writer, contributing editor, and pop culture editor for VEGAS Magazine, where his longtime "Diva Las Vegas" column enjoyed a cult-like popularity.

-ShulmanSays

-In Fall 2009, Shulman rolled-out his online magazine, ShulmanSays; which is currently garnering upwards of 200,000-page-views, each month.
+In 2009, Shulman rolled-out his online magazine ShulmanSays.